BuddhistDigitalResourceCenter/etext-pub-pipeline/README.md

 ### Options

       * --sourceDir, -s
           The directory that contains the directories containing the .ttl files.
           (required)

-      * --outputDir, -o
+        --outputDir, -o
-          The directory where the generated files will be saved. (required)
+          The directory where the generated files will be saved.
+Defaults to ./output

+        --documentFiles, -df
+          The directory that contains files used for the epub and docx.
+Defaults to ./document_files

         --itemId, -id
           If supplied, only the item with this id will be processed.

+        --titleAsFilename, -t
+          Use the text title as the filename.
+Otherwise, the text's ID is used.
+          Default: false

+        --docx, -d
+          Generate docx files in addition to the epubs
+          Default: false

         --help, -h
           Display the usage information.

-Epub files will be generated in `/path/to/output/`.
+Epub files will be generated in `/path/to/output/<datetime>/epub`.

+docx files will be generated in `/path/to/output/<datetime>/docx`.

+Markdown files will be generated in `/path/to/output/<datetime>/markdown`.